mohdsabuhammad/WinISOBuilder/README.md

 **WinISOBuilder** is a robust, C#-based desktop automation tool designed to streamline the creation of custom Windows deployment images.
 It solves the fragmentation problem in enterprise environments by bridging the gap between modern **UEFI/GPT** security standards and legacy **BIOS/MBR** hardware.

 By abstracting complex `MDT` (Microsoft Deployment Toolkit) and `ADK` (Assessment and Deployment Kit) commands into an intuitive WPF interface, it reduces image engineering time from **hours to minutes**, ensuring 100% consistent, repeatable deployments.

+> [!NOTE]
+> **Beta Release (v1.0)**
+> This is the initial public release of WinISOBuilder.
+While rigorously tested, users may encounter edge cases on specific hardware configurations.
+>
+> **Your Feedback Matters!**
+> We are actively improving this tool.
+If you encounter issues or have feature requests, please reach out via GitHub Issues or contact me directly.
+Your input helps us build a better tool for everyone.

 ---